 Take the first step toward buying a house.

 Get approved to see what you qualify for.

 Understanding The Parts Of A Wholesale Real Estate Contract

 The wholesale contract has two main parts: the wholesale real estate assignment contract and the wholesale real estate purchase agreement.
 We’ll explore both in detail below.

 What Is A Wholesale Real Estate Assignment Contract?

 A wholesale real estate assignment contract is the legal document that facilitates the transfer of the right to purchase a property from the wholesaler to an end buyer.
 Once the seller and wholesaler have entered into equitable conversion, an Assignment of Real Estate Purchase and Sale Agreement is drafted.

 The agreement stipulates that the new buyer will assume property ownership, which includes purchasing the home from the seller.
 The wholesaler will then be absolved from all responsibility.

 The assignment contains a copy of the original purchase and sale agreement between the seller and wholesaler.
-This gives the buyer a full view of any terms, contingencies, conditions, stipulations, and prices involved in the deal.
+This document gives the buyer a full view of any terms, contingencies, conditions, stipulations and prices involved in the deal.